Are You Disabled but Unable to Collect Disability Insurance Benefits from The Hartford?

 This section is found in a box on the first page of Section I. It asks the employer to indicate whether the claimant has Group Life Insurance coverage with The Hartford, and, if so, more information regarding the coverage: for example, basic amount, supplemental amount, and the date of the coverage.

 This section does require, however, more extensive documentation than what is requested for STD.
-This includes: more information about hospitalizations, treating physicians, requests for driver’s license information, and more detailed information regarding third party benefits that may offset the sum of benefits that the Hartford provides, among other things.
+This includes information about hospitalizations, treating physicians, requests for driver’s license information, and more detailed information regarding third-party benefits that may offset the dollar amount of monthly disability benefits that the Hartford provides, among other things.

 - Section III: Authorization to Obtain Information to be signed by the employee.

-This form—like the form in the STD application—authorizes your medical provider(s) to release and send The Hartford any and all information related to you.
+This form—like the form in the STD application—authorizes your medical provider(s) to release and send The Hartford information related to you.
 The Hartford’s form includes specific requests for medical documentation, but it is also a very broad release.
-Because LTD benefits exist for a longer period, it is possible that The Hartford may request substantial amounts of health, financial and occupational information related to the claimant.
+Remember, because LTD benefits can last for a longer period of time, The Hartford may request substantial amounts of health, financial and occupational information related to the claimant.

 - Section IV: Attending Physician’s Statement to be completed by the physician or physicians who are treating the employee.

-The section includes more in-depth information regarding the patient’s health file than was seen in the STD benefit application—for example, the patient’s (claimant’s) medical history, past hospitalizations, physical and mental impairments the patient is suffering or has suffered from, the progress of the patient as of the current date, etc. Furthermore, the provider must provide information regarding the claimant’s ability to stand, walk, push, pull, drive, use a keyboard, etc.
+The section includes more in-depth information regarding the patient’s health file than was seen in the STD benefit application—for example, the patient’s (claimant’s) medical history, past hospitalizations, physical and mental impairments the patient is suffering or has suffered from, the progress of the patient as of the current date, etc. Furthermore, the provider must provide information regarding the claimant’s ability to sit, stand, walk, push, pull, drive, use a keyboard, lift, carry, bend, stoop, etc.

 To view a sample of The Hartford long-term disability income benefits application, click here.